 Articles about Joy Harjo

-Joy Harjo was born in Tulsa, Oklahoma and is a member of the Mvskoke Nation.
+Joy Harjo was born in Tulsa, Oklahoma, and is a member of the Muscogee (Creek) Nation.
 She earned her BA from the University of New Mexico-Albuquerque and MFA from the Iowa Writers’ Workshop.
-Strongly influenced by her Mvskoke (Creek) heritage, feminist and social concerns, and her background in the arts, Harjo frequently incorporates Mvskoke myths, symbols, and values into her writing.
+Strongly influenced by her Native American heritage, feminist and social concerns, and her background in the arts, Harjo frequently incorporates Muscogee myths, symbols, and values into her writing.
 Her poetry inhabits landscapes—the Southwest, Southeast, but also Alaska and Hawaii—and centers around the need for remembrance and transcendence.
 She once commented, “I feel strongly that I have a responsibility to all the sources that I am: to all past and future ancestors, to my home country, to all places that I touch down on and that are myself, to all voices, all women, all of my tribe, all people, all earth, and beyond that to all beginnings and endings.
-In a strange kind of sense [writing] frees me to believe in myself, to...
+In a strange kind of sense [writing] frees me to believe in myself,...